yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 This posed a number of problems because almost all games have multiple threads, and if you are stepping and a thread asks to wait, then another thread can start running in its place in the same CPU core, with all the state changed.
 This breaks continuity, and can even crash the debugger.

-{{< gh-hovercard "8394" "the `The new debugger interface" >}} overcomes this by performing debug stepping on threads instead of stepping the emulated CPU core.
+{{< gh-hovercard "8394" "The new debugger interface" >}} overcomes this by performing debug stepping on threads instead of stepping the emulated CPU core.
 In yuzu's context, when a thread is stepped, the debugger will ask the thread to step, then the Dynarmic interface will detect this condition and tell Dynarmic to step it, and when the thread has been scheduled again, it will mark that the thread stepped and notify the debugger again.

+{{< imgs
+    "./gdb2.png| Super Mario Odyssey, in gibberish form"
+  >}}

 ### What are the benefits?

 Apart from this, we have a few more notable quality-of-life (QoL) additions.
 The debugger interface is now thread-stable, edge cases in stepping and pausing are now handled, and it has tons of useful debugging features, like:

 - Support for both 32-bit and 64-bit code
 - Ability to modify any memory and registers at any time
 - Readout of guest thread names